Skip to Main Content

 Purpose

-The Chicano Studies Research Center (CSRC) in collaboration with the Office of the Vice Chancellor for Research & Creative Activities (ORCA) offer Latinx Studies Seed (LSS) Grants to help launch and support research projects related to topics relevant to Latinx populations in the United States, including (but not limited to) comparative studies that attend to forces that shape the experiences of Latinx groups (including those of Mexican, Central American, Caribbean, and South American origin) and other historically marginalized populations.
+The Office of the Vice Chancellor for Research & Creative Activities (ORCA) in collaboration with the Chicano Studies Research Center (CSRC) offer Latinx Studies Seed (LSS) Grants to help launch and support research projects relevant to Latinx populations in the United States, including (but not limited to) comparative studies that attend to forces that shape the experiences of Latinx groups (including those of Mexican, Central American, Caribbean, and South American origin) and other historically marginalized populations.
 As such, proposals funded by this grant program may also have implications for Black, Indigenous, Asian American, Pacific Islander, immigrant, and refugee communities.

 • Development of proof-of-concepts